base-buzz/main/cursor_rules.md

     - When needing to understand a file's content, imports, or specific functions, use `read_file` (or `cat` via `run_terminal_cmd` for smaller files if appropriate) _before_ asking the user about its contents.
     - If editing a file, always read the relevant section first unless the change is trivial (e.g., adding a small, unambiguous snippet).

-2.  **Server Management (`npm`, `run_terminal_cmd`):**
+2.  **Server Management (`pnpm`, `run_terminal_cmd`):**

-    - After making code changes (especially to server-side code, environment variables, or configuration), proactively suggest or execute the command to restart the Next.js development server (likely `npm run dev`).
-Assume this is necessary unless context suggests otherwise.
+    - After making code changes (especially to server-side code, environment variables, or configuration), proactively suggest or execute the command to restart the Next.js development server using the `pnpm run reload` script.
+This script handles killing existing processes and restarting the server on port 3333.

 3.  **Database Interaction (MCP Supabase Tools):**